Clacton Choral Society was founded in 1888 by Frederick Lewellen.

 Performances are accompanied and augmented by local instrumentalists and soloists of a high calibre.

-If you’d like to chat first with one of our members, please ring June Fieldsend on 01255 677368 or email her firstname.lastname@example.org
+If you’d like to chat first with one of our members, please ring June Fieldsend on 01255 677368, email her email@example.com or you can

 You too can become part of our second century of music making!